Maple Wood: Types, Facts, Uses

 9. Does maple wood change color over time?

 Yes.
-It darkens naturally, turning golden or honey-colored with age and exposure to light.
+It ages and darkens naturally, becoming a rich golden or honey hue with time and sunlight.

 Bird’s Eye Maple Wood